Custom MIM Material Development Starts with Feasibility Review Before Tooling

 | Review established special alloy | A known titanium, cobalt-chromium, Kovar, Invar, tungsten alloy, soft magnetic alloy, or other special alloy route is more stable than new material development. |

-| Custom feedstock feasibility study | Standard routes cannot meet a measurable performance target, and the project value or volume can justify powder, feedstock, sintering, and property validation. |
+| Supplier-supported custom material development | Standard routes cannot meet a measurable performance target, and the project can justify specialist supplier formulation plus XTMIM molding, debinding, sintering, dimensional, and property validation. |

 | Not recommended for MIM | The material, geometry, tolerance, volume, or validation uncertainty creates excessive production risk compared with alternative manufacturing routes. |